kkeech/play-aws-upload/README.md

 ## What can you do with this code?
 This code runs under play 2.1 in a stand alone mode.
-It will copy the files to the server, but will fail to copy to Amazon S3 unless you set the Amazon credentials in conf/AwsCredentials.properties.
+It will copy the files to the server, but will fail to copy to Amazon S3 unless you set valid Amazon credentials in conf/AwsCredentials.properties.

 As a prototype, there are hard coded resources defined in the code, for example the Amazon bucket and queue names to name just a few.
 Also, the H2 database restarts each time you run the play